arthur91f/exeiac/README.md

 ---

-## METAPHORE EXPLANATION
+## METAPHOR EXPLANATION

 ### Brief explanation

 We understand IaC as a construction composed with set of bricks.
-A brick is a step for building the IaC, it can be a terraform directory, an ansible playbook, a kubernetes yaml file...
+A brick is a step for building the IaC: it can be a terraform directory, an ansible playbook, a kubernetes yaml file...
 Most of those bricks depends of others.
 Actually you can't put bricks of the second floor before building the first floor.
 And same, you can't add a user to a database before popping the database instance on the cloud provider.